LaikaTheSpaceDog/food-atlas/README.md

  # Food Atlas
 ![Screen shot of landing page of Food Atlas](food.png)

 Mini web app built with React that combines three of my greatest loves: travel, geography and food!
 This app allows you to explore the national dish of each country through an interactive world map.

+**PLEASE NOTE** that data is still in the process of being added to the app so not all countries' dishes are currently available.

+## Features
 This app utilises [React Simple Maps](https://www.react-simple-maps.io/) for the interactive map component as well as [react-tooltip](https://www.npmjs.com/package/react-tooltip) for the tooltips that display when the user hovers over a country.
+When the user clicks on a country or selects a country from the list, a pop-up will appear containing the name, description, photo and a link to a recipe for the national dish of that country.
+The user can then navigate back to the world map by clicking the back button.

 ## Live site